Baked Tuscan Chicken Breasts

 • Bake at 425 degrees F for 16-20 minutes, until an internal temperature of 165 degrees F is reached in the thickets part of the chicken (the exact cook time will depend on the size of your chicken breasts).

 • Remove pan from oven and stir spinach into sauce.
+The sauce may separate as it cooks (it is NOT curdled!) — just give it a stir and it will come together.
 Cover pan and allow chicken to rest for 10 minutes while the spinach wilts.

 • Uncover and serve.